yana-yelnikova/Layered-Recommender-System/README.md

 My work focused on four foundational parts of the project: building data pipelines, designing the analytical database schema, creating the tag taxonomy, and developing the tagging logic.

+### 1. Data Engineering: ETL Pipelines & Feature Engineering

-### 1. End-to-End ETL Pipeline Development
+#### 1.1 End-to-End ETL Pipeline (Post Offices)

-I designed and implemented a complete ETL (Extract, Transform, Load) pipeline for processing Berlin post office data.
+I designed and implemented a complete ETL (Extract, Transform, Load) pipeline to process Berlin post office data, sourced from a JSON API response captured from the official `Deutsche Post` website.
 The process involved:
-* Extracting and cleaning raw JSON data.
+* Extracting and cleaning the complex, nested raw JSON data (e.g., parsing opening hours).
 * Enriching it with geospatial information (district and neighborhood IDs) using **GeoPandas**.
 * Loading the final, structured data into a PostgreSQL database, ensuring data integrity with foreign keys.

 ➡️ **For a detailed breakdown of this pipeline, see the [Post Offices README](post_offices/README.md).**

+#### 1.2 Open Data ETL Pipeline (Nightclubs)

+Developed an ETL pipeline to source, clean, and load Berlin nightclub data from OpenStreetMap (OSM).
+The process included:
+* Extracting raw data using the **Overpass API** and performing initial cleaning (flattening JSON, merging columns).
+* Enriching the data with geocoding (using **geopy**) and performing a spatial join (**GeoPandas**) to add `district_id` and `neighborhood_id`.
+* Loading the structured data into PostgreSQL using the high-performance `copy_expert` method and adding foreign key constraints.

+➡️ **For a detailed breakdown of this pipeline, see the [Nightclubs README](night_clubs/README.md).**

+#### 1.3 Advanced ETL & Feature Engineering (Doctors & Clinics)

+Engineered a complex ETL and feature engineering pipeline for Berlin healthcare facilities (doctors and clinics) from OSM.
+This pipeline involved:
+* Performing advanced cleaning on raw Overpass JSON, including **manual data salvaging** (e.g., from websites), smart deduplication (aggregating specialities), and a 3-tier re-categorization of facilities.
+* Developing a **feature engineering** model to assign a weighted `capacity_score` to facilities and aggregate total healthcare density scores (e.g., `total_primary_adult_score`) for each district.
+* Executing a two-part load:
+    1. Bulk-inserting cleaned records into `berlin_source_data.doctors`.
+    2. Integrating the aggregated feature scores into the `berlin_labels.district_features` table using `UPDATE...FROM`.

+➡️ **For a detailed breakdown of this pipeline, see the [Doctors README](doctors/README.md).**

 ### 2. Database Schema Design & Optimization